-Unfortunately, if you don’t research your breed correctly you could well end up buying the wrong chicken.
+Unfortunately, if you don’t research your breed correctly, you could well end up buying the wrong chicken.
 You should make sure you understand what makes the ideal chicken breed before you go buying your chicks.
-In my opinion, the ideal backyard chicken needs to be suitable for beginners and also not require lots of lands to roam around on.
+In my opinion, the ideal backyard chicken needs to be suitable for beginners and also not require lots of land to roam around on.

 This article will guide you through the key characteristics of what makes the perfect backyard chicken.

 Characteristic 1: Friendly and Calm Disposition

 As a beginner, you want a breed of chicken that is calm and docile.
 The last thing you need is a flighty breed (like a Minorca) that will scream blue murder every time you approach the coop!

 Even with the hardiest of chicken, there will be times when you need to pick them up to perform a routine health check.
 If you have a breed of chicken with a clam friendly disposition, they will be indifferent to you picking them up and looking after them.
 Also, your neighbors will much prefer tamer chickens that are quieter and don’t cause a commotion!

 If you’re keeping chickens in your backyard, or garden, chances are you don’t have acres of space.
 Therefore you should be looking to choose a breed of chicken that doesn’t need too much space.